SOFTowaha/FreeTimeAnalyzer/README.md

 # FreeTimeAnalyzer

 FreeTimeAnalyzer is a small macOS SwiftUI app that analyzes calendar events and computes "free time" within a chosen work window.
 It supports selecting calendars, simulating events, and visualizing free slots and fetched events.
+It is a s contenous development so, please feel free to suggest if you have any idea.

 ## Quick summary
 - Language: Swift / SwiftUI